bramley/phplist-plugin-statistics/README.md

 ## Version history ##

     version     Description
-    2.1.3+20160316  Internal changes
+    2.1.4+20160424  Fix for bug of not listing all campaigns 2.1.3+20160316  Internal changes
     2.1.2+20160316  Ensure campaign subject is displayed instead of campaign title 2.1.1+20150828  Update dependencies